Table of Contents

-A ceremony taking place at the temple of Po Lin Monastery.
-We were fortunate in our timing arriving at the monastery as the novices and monks waited here before entering the temple.
+A ceremony was taking place at the temple of Po Lin Monastery.
+We were fortunate in our timing in arriving at the monastery as the novices and monks waited there before entering the temple.
 There were clearly some proud family members in the crowd.

 7. The Monastery Temple

 With an official ceremony underway, we weren’t able to enter the temple itself.
 I joined an organised tour on this day because I was travelling alone and as usual wished I had made my own travel arrangements.
 While I enjoyed meeting a few people and exchanging travel stories I would have liked to stay here longer.
 In reality, I’m much better to set my own pace and accept that I don’t go as many places in a day but I do get to really experience them.